 Two Greek Inscriptions from Axum

 The African kingdom (and briefly empire) of Axum or Aksum flourished in modern-day Ethiopia from around the first century BCE until the tenth century CE.
-King Ezana of Axum is said to have converted from the Axumite polytheistic religion to Christianity in the early fourth century.
-These royal inscriptions celebrating the kings military victories are in Greek and Ge'ez, the two main languages used in the kingdom, and appear to have been made both before and after Ezana's conversion.
+King Ezana of Axum is said to have converted from the Axumite polytheistic religion, which was influenced by Hellenistic Greek polytheism, to Christianity in the early fourth century.
+These royal inscriptions celebrating the king's military victories were written in Greek and Ge'ez, the two main languages used in the kingdom.

 Link to the source: Two Greek Inscriptions from Axum